thoughtram/blog/_posts/2016-10-10-resolving-route-data-in-angular-2.md

 That's it?
 Yes! `'contact'` is the provider token we refer to when attaching resolvers to route configurations.
 Of course, this can also be an [OpaqueToken](/angular/2016/05/23/opaque-tokens-in-angular-2.html), or a class (as discussed later).

 Now, the next thing we need to do is to change the way `ContactsDetailComponent` gets hold of the contact object.
 Everything that is resolved via route resolvers is exposed on an `ActivatedRoute`'s `data` property.
-In other words, for now we can get rid off the `ContactsService` dependency like this:
+In other words, for now we can get rid of the `ContactsService` dependency like this:

 {% highlight js %}
 {% raw %}